Indonesian investigators say doomed Lion Air jet 'airworthy'

 Advertisement

+The report released Wednesday noted that during the Denpasar to Jakarta flight a "stick shaker" activation — a warning signal to pilots — continued throughout the flight as the flight crew struggled and eventually succeeded to bring the aircraft under control.

+"This condition is considered as an un-airworthy condition and the flight shall not be continued," it said of that flight.

-Utomo said that based on maintenance records, flight engineers had made repairs and run tests.
+Utomo said that based on maintenance records, flight engineers had made repairs and run tests as needed.

 "Based on the test results, the aircraft was declared airworthy, also when the plane departed from Jakarta, the aircraft was in airworthy condition," he said.